aayush1607/Basic-tasks/README.md

-# Vinnovate-recruitment-tasks
+# Vinnovate-recruitment-Frontend-task
-This repo contains tasks of both backend and frontend.
+This repo contains tasks of frontend.
+Tech: HTML,CSS AND BOOTSTRAP.